-Maintenance Drug A preferred covered drug prescribed to treat certain chronic or life-threatening long-term specific health condition or to preserve your health.
+Medical necessity (also "Medically Necessary") means a service is needed to improve a specific health condition or to preserve your health.
 Medical necessity is present when the Plan determines that the care requested is: consistent with the diagnosis and treatment of your illness or injury; the most appropriate level of service which can be safely provided to you; and not provided solely for your convenience or that of your provider or hospital.
-When applied to inpatient services, Medically Necessary further means that your hospital.
-When applied to inpatient services, Medically Necessary further means that you condition requires treatment in a hospital rather than any other setting.
+When applied to inpatient services, Medically Necessary further means that your condition requires treatment in a hospital rather than any other setting.
 Services and accommodations are not automatically considered to be Medically Necessary because a physician prescribes them.